 Flow in an open channel

-Selection of type of flow measurement is based on various considerations such as cost, accuracy, size and shape of process pipe ,nature of fluid, the amount of allowable pressure drop, type of output required etc.
+Selection of type of the flow measurement is based on various considerations such as cost, accuracy, size and shape of process pipe, nature of the fluid, the amount of allowable pressure drop, type of output required etc.